Carolingian Empire: Coinage

+Frankish coins minted during the reign of Charlemagne.
+These coins show Charlemagne in a similar light to old Roman emperors, and bear the only known portrait of Charlemagne ever produced.

 Coinage had a strong association with the Roman Empire, and Charlemagne took up its regulation with his other imperial duties.
 The Carolingians exercised controls over the silver coinage of the realm, controlling its composition and value.
 The name of the emperor, not of the minter, appeared on the coins.
 Charlemagne worked to suppress mints in northern Germany.
+Charlemagne also worked to make his coins in the visage of old imperial Roman coins.
+The coins printed under the reign of Charlemagne show a rightwards facing bust of the emperor wearing a Roman military cloak and a laurel wreath.
+These Frankish coins copy late Antique Roman coins, having terms such as "imperator augustus" and "karolus imperator", harkening to back imperial Roman coins bearing the face of the old emperors.

 Subdivision

 The Frankish kingdom was subdivided by Charlemagne into three separate areas to make administration easier.
 These were the inner "core" of the kingdom (Austrasia, Neustria, and Burgundy), which were supervised directly by the missatica system and the itinerant household.
 Outside this was the regna, where Frankish administration rested upon the counts, and outside this was the marcher areas where ruled powerful governors.
 These marcher lordships were present in Brittany, Spain, and Bavaria.

 Charles also created two sub-kingdoms in Aquitaine and Italy, ruled by his sons Louis and Pepin respectively.
 Bavaria was under the command of an autonomous governor, Gerold, until his death in 796.
 While Charles still had overall authority in these areas, they were fairly autonomous with their own chancery and minting facilities.